Advertisement

-Who Bought Donuts for the Team This Morning
+Who Bought Donuts for The Team This Morning

 A few people go solo for a donut and coffee; others bring them back for the team.
 For the team, suddenly there is a pink box in the break room filled with your favorite donuts.
 “Who bought the donuts?” is always asked, clearing the way for the morning ritual if they are for everyone.